 I first wrote this article in 2026 for social media to get feedback.
 I wrote and updated the final version of this here.
 This article only applies to my early observations in 2026.
 Thank you to all the posters who replied and responded to the social media posts, as all the feedback was extremely useful in reflection.
+Note that "community" refers to the social communities where I originally wrote this article and received feedback.
+Because research can change behavior once recognized, the pattern noted in this article may not be true going forward.

 I'll start this article by demolishing the myth of AI Engineering demand in 2026.